RyanCPeters/Ryan_Java_and_Matlab/NumericalMethods/hw4/ReadMe.txt

 1. Download cub spline.m from Canvas.
 The code to create the second order coefficients has been supplied.

-2.  cub spline() takes a set of n points and returns a matrix of coecients for the set of piecewise cubics fit to the data.
+2.  cub spline() takes a set of n points and returns a matrix of coefficients for the set of piecewise cubics fit to the data.

 3.  cub spline() accepts two arguments.
-The rst argument is a column vector containing the x-values of the points.
+The first argument is a column vector containing the x-values of the points.
 The second argument is a column vector containing the y-values of the points.
 It is assumed the vectors x and y are column vectors of the same length where none of